19-48965340-G-C

 Variant summary

 The NM_000146.4(FTL):c.-168G>C variant causes a 5 prime UTR change involving the alteration of a conserved nucleotide.
 The variant was absent in control chromosomes in GnomAD project.
 In-silico tool predicts a benign outcome for this variant.
-Variant has been reported in ClinVar as Likely pathogenic (★★).
+No clinical diagnostic laboratories have submitted clinical-significance assessments for this variant to ClinVar.

 Frequency